Sharing Authentication Tokens Securely Across Remote Apps #

 if (!token || !token.accessToken) return false;

-// Enforce 60-second buffer for clock skew
+// 60-second buffer absorbs clock skew between host and remotes.

-return token.expiresAt > now + 60_000;
+return token.expiresAt > Date.now() + 60_000;

 }